-Accordingly, if you get behind in paying your real property taxes in Ohio, you'll most likely face a tax lien sale or a tax foreclosure.
-You'll get notice before either of these sales happen, as well as the opportunity to get caught up on the delinquent amounts plus interest, fees, and costs.
-If you aren't able to pay up, though, you'll eventually lose ownership of your home permanently.
+If you have delinquent property taxes in Ohio, you'll likely face a tax lien sale or a tax foreclosure.
+You'll get notice before either of these sales happen and the opportunity to get caught up on the delinquent amounts plus interest, fees, and costs.

 In a tax lien sale, the taxing authority sells the tax lien, and the purchaser gets the right to collect the debt along with penalties and interest.
 If the delinquent amounts aren't paid, the purchaser can typically foreclose or follow other procedures to convert the certificate to a deed.